-Compared to Batman's martial arts, The Dark Knight Rises' Bane fights with heavy punches and pragmatic beatdowns makes sense, he was born and raised in a prison.
+Compared to Batman's martial arts, The Dark Knight Rises' Bane fights with heavy punches and pragmatic beatdowns which makes sense, he was born and raised in a prison.
 His tic of holding his chest even makes him look like a pugilist.

 In Live Free or Die Hard John McClane fights a talented female martial artist and uses this (as well as a car) to defeat her.
 Of course, it helps he had a significant weight advantage over his Waif-Fu opponent.